vyos/vyos-documentation/docs/contributing/build-vyos.rst

 Intel QAT
 ^^^^^^^^^
-The Intel QAT (Quick Assist Technology) drivers do not come from a Git repository, instead we just fetch the tarballs from 01.org, Intels Open-Source website.
+The Intel QAT (Quick Assist Technology) drivers do not come from a Git repository, instead we just fetch the tarballs from 01.org, Intel's open-source website.

 Simply use our wrapper script to build all of the driver modules.